 - A large number of fatalities are car occupants, followed by a relatively high proportion of pedestrians and motorcyclists.
-The share of motorcyclists is higher than the EU average. - Young people have a higher fatal risk than other age groups in the population. - Relative many fatalities occur on rural roads and at junctions in the UK. - The number of drink-driving tests per population in the UK lies below the EU average.
+The share of motorcyclists is higher than the EU average. - Young people and the elderly have a higher of getting involved in a fatal crash compared to the other age groups. - Relative many fatalities occur on rural roads and at junctions in the UK. - The number of drink-driving tests per population in the UK lies below the EU average.